Localization of Gravitino Field on Thin Branes: Introduction

 Gravitino is the particle with spin $3/2$.
 It was proposed as the supersymmetric partner of graviton in the supergravity theory.
 In particular, this particle is regarded as a candidate of dark matter in cosmology \cite{Chun1994,Viel2005,Steffen2006,Panotopoulos2007,Ding2012,Savvidy2013}.
 It was shown that if the axino mass is around $1$ MeV and gravitino mass around $1$ eV, then hot axions and gravitinos could act like hot dark matters~\cite{Chun1994}.
 In Ref.~\cite{Steffen2006}, gravitino is a promising candidate for the cold dark matter with new bounds on its mass.
 However, the light gravitinos with mass in 1 eV to 1 MeV range as the dark matter candidate are muddled by early-universe uncertainties~\cite{Feng2010}.
 The authors in Ref.~\cite{Feng2010} had explained how upcoming data from colliders may clarify this uncertainty picture.
 Furthermore, in the supersymmetric Standard Models the lightest supersymmetric particle is an ultralight gravitino ($m_{3/2} \sim $ 1 eV).
 A simple test for the lightness of gravitino at the Large Hadron Collider was proposed in Ref.~\cite{Shirai2009}.
 Recently, some attention was paid to gravitino fields in black hole backgrounds~\cite{Arnold2014,Piedra2011,Yale2009,Khlopov2006}.
 Therefore, the localization and mass spectrum of a gravitino field on a $(3+1)-$dimensional brane are of great significance in the brane scenario.

-The localization of a gravitino field ($\Psi_M$) was investigated in Refs.~\cite{Bajc2000,Oda2001,Liu2007a,Gherghetta2001,Oda2001a,Lee2008}.
+The localization of a gravitino field ($\Psi_M$) was investigated in Refs.~\cite{Bajc2000,Oda2001,Liu2007a,Gherghetta2001,Oda2001a,Lee2008,Zhou2017}.
 Just like the case of a free Dirac fermion, a free gravitino cannot be confined to a RS-like brane in a five-dimensional spacetime.
 Thus, the authors of Refs.~\cite{Oda2001,Gherghetta2001} studied the localization of zero mode of a five-dimensional bulk gravitino field by introducing a bulk mass term.
+And the interaction between the gravitino and the function $f(\phi)$ of the background scalar field $\phi$ has been considered to investigate the KK modes of a five-dimensional gravitino field in the $f(R)$ thick brane models \cite{Zhou2017}.
 It was shown in Refs. \cite{Liu2007a,Oda2001a} that, by taking some gauges such as $\Psi_5=0$, the zero mode of an interacting bulk gravitino in a $D-$dimensional spacetime ($D\geq6$) has similar localization property as that of an interacting bulk Dirac fermion.
 In a six-dimensional gauged supergravity model, the brane-induced gravitino mass term would lead to a power-like suppressed on the effective four-dimensional gravitino mass \cite{Lee2008}.
 Furthermore, the coupling of the gravitino KK modes with other fermions and with their scalar supersymmetrical partners on the brane was investigated in Ref.~\cite{Hewett2004}.
 In this manuscript, we will study the KK modes of the five-dimensional gravitino field on the thin branes.